-1. Finding Rin Tin Tin (2007) tells the true story of a dog’s rescue from a French battlefield during World War I. Rin-Tin-Tin (1918 – 1932) was rescued from a World War I battlefield by an American soldier, Lee Duncan, who trained him.
-Rin-Tin-Tin obtained silent film work and became an immediate box office success
+1. Finding Rin Tin Tin (2007) tells the true story of a dog’s rescue from a French battlefield during the first world war.
+Rin-Tin-Tin (1918 – 1932) was rescued from a World War I battlefield by an American soldier, Lee Duncan, who trained him.
+Rin-Tin-Tin obtained silent film work and became an immediate box office success.

 According to Susan Orlean, author of Rin Tin Tin: The Life and the Legend, Rin Tin Tin received the most votes for Best Actor at the first Academy Awards in 1929, but the Academy decided a human actor should win the award.

 This movie may star Richard Gere but the showstopper is an Akita dog, who follows his owner every day to the train station, and then waits for him to come home…every single day even after the owner is no more.

 4. Quill, The Life of a Guide Dog (2004) Ultimate homage to the unwavering loyalty and service of the guide dogs, Quill follows the journey of a Labrador Retriever, right from his selection from the litter to him becoming a guide dog for the visually impaired.

 Post his training period at a school for guide dogs, Quill is paired with a blind man who at first is reluctant to rely on him.
 But Quill’s perseverance and patience eventually make them inseparable friends.

 5. Eight Below (2006) – This incredible movie is based on a Japanese Antarctic expedition in 1958.
 The movie tells the sad story of dogs getting left behind chained in dangerously cold conditions, outside a research station while the humans leave in a hurry as winter sets in.

 The stellar cast of marooned mutts – Buck, Shadow, Max, Maya, Truman, Dewey, Shorty, and Old Jack; display true grit and tenderness, teamwork and resolve to help each other survive through the harshness.
 Unfortunately, in the original Japanese movie Nankyoku Monogatari, seven of the nine dogs die.

 6. Greyfriars Bobby: The True Story of a Dog (1961) The movie follows the true story of a loyal Scottish Skye Terrier, Bobby, who when his owner dies (and is laid to rest in Greyfriar’s Kirkyard, a cemetery), chooses to sleep on his grave, every night.

-With roads down due to snow and the town’s single airplane been put away for the winter, Balto (voiced by Kevin Bacon in the movie) led a Sled dog team on the 674 mile trip to Anchorage, battling a blinding blizzard to deliver the medicine.
+With roads down due to snow and the town’s single aeroplane being put away for the winter, Balto (voiced by Kevin Bacon in the movie) led the final relay of a sledge dog team on the 674-mile trip to Anchorage, battling a blinding blizzard to deliver the medicine.

 8. Air Bud (1997) Remember the sports-dominating golden retriever?
 The extraordinary story of a young boy who finds a friend in Buddy, a dog abandoned by his owner?
 Yes, you do!
 The true story behind Buddy is much more interesting—and realistic.

 “I rescued him from abandonment in the mountains, but Buddy also rescued me, giving my life purpose, direction, and a profound sense of relationship I had been missing.
 Our bond saved us both and together we forged a path from that dirt trail near the old mine shaft to the international sensation on the silver screen, his eventual fall to cancer but not before siring a litter of puppies that would carry on his iconic legacy for generations to come.”

 9. My Dog Skip (2000) is based on the autobiographical novel of the same title by Willie Morris.
-This coming of age movie includes a line-up of well-known actors, including Frankie Muniz, Luke Wilson, Kevin Bacon, and Diane Lane.
+This coming-of-age movie includes a line-up of well-known actors, including Frankie Muniz, Luke Wilson, Kevin Bacon, and Diane Lane.

-10. Marley and Me (2008) Based on the John Grogan’s autobiographical novel Marley & Me: Life and Love with the World’s Worst Dog, this Owen Wilson, and Jennifer Aniston starring movie follows a young couple’s adventures with a highly energetic puppy.
-Too proud to be tamed by perks or treats, Marley eventually leaves us with a tissue paper by the time the credits roll.
+10. Marley and Me (2008) Based on John Grogan’s autobiographical novel Marley & Me: Life and Love with the World’s Worst Dog, this Owen Wilson, and Jennifer Aniston starring movie follows a young couple’s adventures with a highly energetic puppy.
+Too proud to be tamed by perks or treats, Marley eventually leaves us with tissue paper by the time the credits roll.